 is presented by Historic Annapolis, Inc.

-The Museum will be closed on Tuesday, June 20, 2023.
+Please Note: The Museum will be closed on Friday, April 25, 2025.